 Convenience sampling method was adopted when recruiting study participants, all of whom were male.
-In terms of their marital status, 68% of the respondents were married, 27% were single, and the remaining 5% were divorced or widowed.
-Majority of respondents (56%) were aged 31-50 years, whereas 28%, 13%, and 3% were in the 20-30, 51+, and < 20 age categories.
-High school education or above was reported by 75% of the sample, while 63% of the respondents declared an annual income exceeding 100 million Rupiahs, with the remaining 15% and 22% earning less than 10 million Rupiahs and between 10 to 100 million Rupiahs per year, respectively.
+There was 68% of married respondents and 27% were single, and the remaining 5% were divorced or widowed.
+Majority of respondents (56%) were aged 31-50 years, whereas 28%, 13%, and 3% were in the 20-30, 51+, and <20 age categories.
+High school education or above was reported by

+75% of the sample, while 63% of the respondents declared an annual income exceeding 100 million Rupiahs, with the remaining 15% and 22% earning less than 10 million Rupiahs and between 10 to 100 million Rupiahs per year, respectively.
 Most of the respondents indicated that they were familiar with the concept of modern and luxurious funeral services.

-All primary data was analyzed using the statistical package SPSS for Windows, while the structural equation method was adopted to identify the strength, direction, and impact of each indicator.
+SPSS for Windows was used to analyze training data, and SEM was adopted to identify the strength, direction, and impact of each indicator.